Split Enz: 1972–1984

+Crowded House

 Neil Finn and Paul Hester went on to form a new band called the Mullanes with bassist Nick Seymour.
 They had changed their name to Crowded House by the time their self-titled first album was released in 1986, going on to achieve worldwide success.
 Eddie Rayner also worked with the band as a producer and session musician on assorted studio recordings and live dates, although declined the offer to become a full band member, citing family commitments.
-Tim Finn also joined Crowded House as a fourth member from 1989 to 1991, during which time the band recorded and released their third album, Woodface.
+Tim Finn joined Crowded House as a fourth member from 1989 to 1991, during which time the band recorded and released their third album, Woodface.

 Reunions

 In 1986, two years after Split Enz broke up, they reunited for a Greenpeace benefit concert.
 That was followed by a pair of concerts in Australia in 1989/1990.
 The first of those performances was scheduled for 28 December 1989 at the Newcastle Worker's Club.
 However, the club was virtually destroyed that morning by an earthquake.
 The band instead appeared at a benefit concert in February 1990 which raised funds to support the town's recovery.

 On 10 December 1992, the band gave a one-off performance at the Wynyard Tavern in Auckland, exactly 20 years to the day of their first public appearance at the same venue.
 The band followed with a 20th anniversary tour in 1993, during which they played at Christchurch, Wellington, and Auckland, supported by The Holy Toledos.
 The line-up for this tour was the same as the group's final live line-up from the Enz With A Bang tour: Finn, Finn, Rayner, Griggs, Hester and Crombie.
-The band gave a one-off concert in Auckland on New Year's Eve 1999, appeared on several TV shows during 2002 to celebrate their 30th anniversary and the release of the Split Enz DVD, and performed at their induction into the ARIA Hall of Fame in 2005.
+The band gave two concerts in Auckland on 30 and 31 December 1999, appeared on several TV shows during 2002 to celebrate their 30th anniversary and the release of the Split Enz DVD, and performed at their induction into the ARIA Hall of Fame in 2005.
 Two more reunion tours followed in 2006 and 2008, followed by a one-off reunion performance on 14 March 2009, as part of the Sound Relief festival.

-In September 2025, the band announced they would reunite to headline the Christchurch Electric Avenue Festival in February 2026, marking their first performance together in nearly two decades.
-For this reunion, the band will consist of Tim Finn, Neil Finn, Noel Crombie, and Eddie Rayner, joined by Matt Eccles on drums and James Milne on bass.
-And in November 2025, they announced an Australian tour for April–May 2026.
+The band headlined the Christchurch Electric Avenue Festival in February 2026, marking their first performance together in nearly two decades.
+For this reunion, the band consisted of Tim and Neil Finn, Noel Crombie, and Eddie Rayner, joined by Matt Eccles on drums and James Milne on bass.
+The "Forever Enz" tour of New Zealand and Australia took place in May 2026, kicking off at Hamilton's Claudelands Arena on 2 May.
+The band played three nights in Melbourne, two in Sydney, and their final concert of the "Forever Enz" tour of New Zealand and Australia was held at the Adelaide Entertainment Centre in Adelaide, South Australia, on 25 May 2026.
+Vika and Linda Bull were the opening act of the concert.